• Home

 An additional piece of information, like a summary or total value, might be displayed in the hole.

-Each section of a doughnut chart represents a type of data or collection of data.
+Each section of a doughnut chart represents a type of data or a collection of data.
 Each segment’s size reflects the amount or percentage of that category.

 The segments are arranged in a circular pattern.
 The total or summary value is visible through the center hole.